Tim Seelig: 2011 - Present

 In 2010, Seelig learned that the San Francisco Gay Men's Chorus was looking for a conductor.
 He applied for the job and was selected.
 He left his job at the Southern Methodist University and Hope for Peace and Justice and relocated to San Francisco.
 He started as the conductor of the SFGMC in January 2011.

 As conductor of the SFGMC, he commissioned Steven Schwartz to compose a piece called Testimony inspired by the It Gets Better project.
 Testimony received positive reviews and The Huffington Post called it "the It Gets Better anthem."
 The same year, Seelig also contacted Andrew Lippa to write a five-minute piece about Harvey Milk.
 Excited by the project, Lippa proposed writing a complete sixty-minute show.
 Seelig commissioned the work and Lippa wrote I am Harvey Milk, which was premiered as part of the Harvey Milk concert in 2013 to commemorate the 35th Anniversary of SFGMC and Harvey Milk's assassination.

 In 2012, Seelig discussed the idea of creating a suite for Tyler Clementi with Schwartz.
 The two worked together and commissioned eight composers to do eight movements of the story of Clementi.
 San Francisco Gay Men's Chorus premiered the suite in 2013.

 Seelig was invited by the Turtle Creek Chorale to guest conduct and host the 35th anniversary concert of the chorale in 2015.
 In 2016, SFGMC performed Heartthrobs: Biggest Boy Band Ever directed and conducted by Seelig.
 The show featured pop music from the 70s and 80s to present day.

 In 2016, Seelig presented a master class as part of the summer choral program at the Idyllwild Arts Summer Program.

 In February 2020, Seelig conducted the Kansas Music Educators' Association All-State Mixed Choir.

-LGBT issues
+LGBT dispute with Best Vacations Ever

 In 2013, Seelig and his partner Dan England were contacted by Best Vacations Ever with an offer of attending a time share seminar and getting a discounted vacation to Las Vegas.
 The couple decided to enroll for the seminar.
-However, they were told later that the company cannot accept gay couples.
-Seelig took it to his Facebook and it was then picked up by Towleroad and other media outlets.
-The company responded by claiming that they allow gay couples in the seminar only if they are co-habitating and that the customer representatives Seelig spoke to misunderstood him.
-Seelig asked the Best Ever Vacations for a public apology, but there was no further response from the company.
+According to Seelig, they were told later that the company cannot accept gay couples.
+Seelig posted about the dispute on his Facebook page, and it was then picked up by Towleroad and other media outlets.
+According to Seelig, the company responded by claiming that they allow gay couples in the seminar only if they are co-habitating and that the customer representatives Seelig spoke to misunderstood him.
+Seelig asked the Best Vacations Ever for a public apology, but there was no further response from the company.